AlierPM/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Leaderboard: setup project
+# Leaderboard: hit the API

-In this activity you will set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
-You should develop a first working version of the app following a wireframe, but without styling - just focus on functionality.
-In following activities, you will consume the Leaderboard API using JavaScript async and await and add some styling.
+This is a continuation working on the Leaderboard list app, sending and receiving data from/to the Leaderboard API.

 ## Build With:
    * HTML